Iggy Pop: 2020s

 In January 2020, Pop received a Grammy Lifetime Achievement Award.
-In April 2020, he released an alternate mix of his "China Girl", as part of a seven-disc deluxe box set, due to feature expanded remastered versions of The Idiot and Lust for Life (Iggy Pop album)|Lust for Life.
+In April 2020, he released an alternate mix of his "China Girl", as part of a seven-disc deluxe box set, due to feature expanded remastered versions of The Idiot and Lust for Life.
 In December, Pop featured on a rework of Elvis Costello's song "No Flag" from Costello's 2020 album Hey Clockface.
 The song was a re-recording, with Pop providing the vocals, translated to French for this version.
 A new digital track by Pop was also released, titled "Dirty Little Virus".
 Lyrically, it is about the COVID-19 pandemic.
-That year, he also collaborated with Morrissey on his upcoming album Bonfire of Teenangers.
+That year, he also collaborated with Morrissey on his upcoming album Bonfire of Teenagers.

 In April 2021, French singer Clio released a duet with Iggy Pop titled "L'appartement".
 On his new album Breathe by Hammond master Lonnie Smith, Pop provides vocals on two tracks, "Why Can't We Live Together" (a cover version of the Timmy Thomas original) and on "Sunshine Superman" (a cover version of the Donovan original).
 The album was released in March 2021.